A date without flirting is just two people having a conversation.

-Although there isn’t anything terribly wrong with this conversation, it represents a huge mistake in terms of creating rapport with the guy.
+Although there isn’t anything terribly wrong with this conversation, it represents a huge mistake in terms of creating rapport.

-He has just handed her a golden opportunity to connect with him by revealing something he cares about and enjoys (playing guitar in a band), and instead of taking the bait and showing him her interest in this moment, she’s chosen instead to brag about her friend who is just releasing an album and also happens to be ridiculously successful.
+He has just handed her a golden opportunity to connect with him by revealing something he cares about and enjoys (playing guitar in a band).
+Yet instead of taking the bait and showing him her interest in this moment, she’s chosen instead to brag about her friend who is just releasing an album and also happens to be ridiculously successful.

 It’s as though they were two kids and she just said, “Yea?
 Well my Dad is richer than your Dad.”

 This is so crucial that it bears repeating: To attract a guy and create that flirtatious connection, you have to be IMPRESSABLE.

 Does this mean in the conversation above she should have fawned and cooed over him with starry eyes, acting unbelievably over-the-top impressed, as though he were the first man to play a guitar?

 Of course not.

 But she does need to give him some validation (this is true for men and women, btw).

 Even if it’s just one line that says (even if subtly): “Wow, that’s so cool.
 I love that!”, and then follows up with some interest.

 By talking about his love of guitar, the guy has clearly revealed to her something that he’s passionate about.
 Yet she glossed over it without a second thought, instantly losing a chance to make him feel special and get to know him better.